sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 - There is a possibility to download shim already signed by Microsoft, but then, if we need to do some modifications, or choose another Shim version in the future we will depend on having a version that Microsoft supports as well.

 ##### GRUB SONiC modification
-Currently, the Grub file is created when installing a SONiC image, the code is in the prefix of the SONiC image that contained the script install.sh.
+Currently, the Grub file is created when installing a SONiC image, the code is in the prefix of the SONiC image that contained the script install.sh and by using the tool:

+    grub-install

-The problem is that in SB we need the grub to be signed, so we will download the grub file from the Debian source and sign it instead of creating it in install.sh.
+The problem with this approach is that in SB we need the grub to be signed, so the grub EFI file should be created in build flow and signed instead of creating it in install.sh.

-The Grub Debian will be saved in the grub folder in /src location and a Makefile will do the download & signing.
+In order to have the grubx64.efi/grubarm.efi in the build flow we are going to install a Debian package name:

+    grub-efi

-The grub.efi signed file should copy to the path: /boot/efi/EFI.
+The output of this installation is the file grubx64.efi, after the creation, it will be signed and copied to the path: /boot/.

-In addition, in case the build is without SB the grub flow will do the same flow as was coded before.
+Note: In case the build is without SB the grub flow will not be changed as the original.
-The Grub flow will know if is require doing the SB flow or the old one by reading the SB_BUILD value.

 ##### Vmlinuz SONiC modification
 In SONiC the submodule name sonic-linux-kernel contained the Linux kernel.